-The financial instruments of the Company consist primarily of cash, accounts receivable, accounts payable, and loans payable.
-The carrying amounts of these items are considered a reasonable estimate of fair value at December 31, 2018 and 2017 due to their short-term nature and their market interest rates.
+The financial instruments of the Company consist primarily of cash, accounts receivable, and accounts payable.
+These items are considered Level 1 due to their short term nature and their market interest rates and are therefore considered a reasonable estimate of fair value at December 31, 2019 and 2018.